Changing Your Lifestyle

 Diabetes does not require special foods.
 A healthy, balanced diet can come from everyday foods.
 If you have diabetes, you should:

-- Choose foods that are low in fat and salt
+- Choose foods that are low in salt

 - Choose foods that are high in fiber (such as beans, vegetables, and fruit)